nggeoktheng/landing-page/README.md

 ## What I learnt

-- Apply aspect-ratio to preserve the background image size ratio
+- Apply aspect-ratio to preserve the image size ratio for popular destinations
 - Implement absolute and relative positioning to achieve a blurred background effect while keeping the text unaffected

 ## Notes to improve in the future